-The higher quality of life and the lower cost of living that Southwest Michigan offers, along with the economic activity generated from the many industries in the area, will continue to attract the population and the businesses that will help the Gerald R. Ford International Airport quickly return to the passenger activity levels that were regularly breaking records before the COVID-19 crisis of 2020.
+The higher quality of life and the lower cost of living that Southwest Michigan offers, along with the economic activity generated from the many industries in the area, will continue to attract the population and the businesses that will help the Gerald R. Ford International Airport continue its return to the record-breaking passenger levels which were seen in the years prior to the COVID-19 pandemic.